ibm-js/deliteful/tests/README.md

 To be able to run the deliteful automated tests, you need to:

 1. Install the Intern
-2. If running the tests on Sauce Labs, create an account and setup your environment to use it
+1. If running the tests on Sauce Labs, create an account and setup your environment to use it
-3. If running the tests locally, you will have to install [selenium](http://www.seleniumhq.org/) and drivers for the browsers that you want to use
+1. If running the tests locally on desktop browsers, you will have to install [selenium](http://www.seleniumhq.org/) and drivers for the browsers that you want to use
+1. If running the tests locally on android devices, you will have to install [selendroid](http://selendroid.io) and the [Android SDK](http://developer.android.com/sdk/index.html?hl=sk)
+1. If running the tests locally on ios devices, you will have to install [appium](http://appium.io) and [XCode](https://itunes.apple.com/us/app/xcode/id497799835?mt=12), on a Mac OS X platform

 #### Installing the Intern